-Healey's second sports car, which started his successful twenty-year contract with the BMC (British Motor Company), was the rugged Austin-Healey Hundred.
+Healey's second sports car, which started his successful twenty-year contract with the BMC (British Motor Company), was the Austin-Healey 100.
 The 2660cc powered roadster was fast on straights and handled well in curves, but also priced out of reach for most buyers.

 Other cost-cutting measures included a chassis which would not require complex dies to be pressed.
 There were to be no outside door handles or roll-up side windows.
 Nor was there a trunk lid; accessing the spare tire and rear storage would be done by tilting the seat-backs forward.
 Two years after its inception, in May of 1958, the Austin-Healey Sprite debuted with a price tag of $1,795.

-The most prominent feature on these first-series Sprites are the unique bug-eye headlights.
-The original design of retracting headlights into the hood (and facing skyward when not in use) was dropped, due largely to production costs, but also concerns of adding additional weight to the hood assembly.
+Similar to the 1949 Crosley HotShot, the Sprite had "bug-eye" headlights.
+The original design of retracting headlights into the hood (and facing skyward when not in use) was dropped, due largely to production costs, but also because of concerns of the additional weight to the hood assembly.
 The unitized steel body featured a one-piece clamshell-style hood which opened from the front and allowed access for service.
 A few aftermarket companies would offer replacement hood assemblies that did have the headlamps move in and out, but these were not very popular.

 The Austin-designed engine was small and durable, with the Sprite version getting twin S.U. carburetors and producing 40 horsepower.
 Out of the box, performance was lackluster; zero-to-sixty times were about 20 seconds, with top speeds around 80 mph.
 It wasn't long before high-performance parts became available, and the 1,300 pound roadster soon became a formidable competitor.
 Sprite owners on both sides of the Atlantic began adding roll bars and lap belts and heading to the racetrack.
 Factory-backed racers soon appeared, and racetrack wins began tallying up.